hyperledger/identus-cloud-agent/docs/docusaurus/credentialdefinition/create.md

 # Create the Credential Definition

-The Identus Cloud Agent exposes REST API for creation, fetching, and searching the [credential definition](/docs/concepts/glossary#credential-definition) records.
+The Cloud Agent exposes REST API for creation, fetching, and searching the [credential definition](/docs/concepts/glossary#credential-definition) records.

 The OpenAPI specification and ReDoc documentation describe the endpoint.